TimKahn/Guess_the_Address/README.md

  * I use a fuzzy finder (FuzzyWuzzy) with word ratio scoring to find the most similar listing 'titles' present in both the AirBNB and VRBO/Homeaway data.
 Word ratio scoring penalizes heavily for even minor variations -- useful in this context, since I'm looking for very similar listings only.
 I keep only those pairs of records with a word ratio score of 50 or better.

  * Out of these 429 data points with similar titles, many are automatically discarded via reverse geocoding -- incorrect matches will tend to lie outside of the 500m circle (with a few exceptions).
 After applying the geographical constraint, the remaining matches are manually validated by comparing their AirBNB and VRBO/Homeaway URLs.
 The intent at this stage is not to predict addresses; it's to be absolutely sure of the locations for the (tiny!) positive class.
 Absent a better method for getting 100% accurate address matches to AirBNB, manual validation is essential here.
-Perhaps at some point, legally mandated licenses for short term rentals will provide an easier starting point...
+Hopefully, mandatory short term rental licensing will eventually make this step easier, at least in some cities/counties.

+    * Reverse geocoding was performed with Google Maps API, using the latitude and longitude provided in the Tax Assessor records.

  * Next, I match these confirmed locations to addresses in the tax assessor data.

     * Approximately 15% of the VRBO/Homeaway addresses cannot be matched to an address in the tax assessor data, even without the 500m proximity restriction.
-Perhaps the public records are incomplete.
-In some of these cases, the location has been fudged on the VRBO/Homeaway listing to show a nearby business, not a residence.
+In some cases, the location has been fudged on the VRBO/Homeaway listing to show a nearby business, not a residence.
+In others, it appears that a valid address is simply missing from the tax assessor data.
 A better understanding of these discrepancies will be necessary for a deployed model.

 **Negative Class (non-matches):**